 Be careful what you wish for

-Do you find yourself constantly daydreaming of not paying taxes?
+Do you find yourself constantly daydreaming about not paying taxes?
 Be careful what you wish for when you rub that magic lamp.

 Or you might end up like the 60-year-old husband who instantly turned 90 after wishing for a much younger wife!